 'retry_time':

-Pause before retry file loading after error.
+Pause in seconds before retry file loading after error.

 'retry_count':